Los Angeles Almanac Logo

-The airship Wingfoot Two, based at Goodyear’s airship base in Carson since October 26, 2017, replaced the Spirit of Innovation, the last of the model GZ-20 Goodyear blimps,that retired from Carson airship base on March 14, 2017.
+The airship Wingfoot Three (N3A), based at Goodyear’s airship base in Carson since August 6, 2019, replaced its slightly older sibling, Wingfoot Two (N2A), , which had only been based in Carson for barely two years.
+These were replacements for the last of the older model GZ-20 Goodyear blimps, that retired from Carson airship base on March 14, 2017.

-Wingfoot Two, launched in 2014 in Ohio, is one of Goodyear’s two newest state-of-the-art Zeppelin NT semi-rigid airships that are larger, faster and more maneuverable than the previous model GZ-20 Goodyear blimps.
+Wingfoot Three, launched in August 2018 in Ohio, is the youngest and last of Goodyear’s three newest state-of-the-art Zeppelin NT semi-rigid airships that are larger, faster and more maneuverable than the previous model GZ-20 Goodyear blimps.
 At 246 feet in length, nearly the length of a football field, the Zeppelin NTs are much larger than older Goodyear airships and slightly longer than Boeing 747 jetliners.
 Technically, this Goodyear “Blimp” isn’t actually a blimp at all.
 Blimps have no internal structure, only maintaining their shape when inflated.
 Zeppelin NTs are constructed around a carbon fiber and aluminum semi-rigid frame that maintains the shape of the airship (with a capacity of 300,000 cubic feet of helium) at all times.

 According to Goodyear, a Goodyear airship, without its lifting gas, weighs almost 20,000 lbs.
 Once inflated with helium, however, and, even accounting for fuel, payload and ballast, it typically weighs 100-200 lbs.